teambit/docs/docs/tutorials/bit-react-tutorial.md

 ### Install the Component in Your Project

-Use your favorite package installer (npm or yarn) to install the component.
+Use your favorite package installer (yarn is preferred) to install the component.
 The component is stored in the Bit registry, so the full path to the component will be: `@bit/<username>.<collection name>.<component name>`

 Run the install command using yarn: